ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 "Of course, I looked amicably upon the prospect of a little brother.
 A sibling seemed nice, and he could be useful in helping out around the farms.
-Still, though, I was excited to tell my parents about my pilgramage, and after they introduced me to Abel, and putting him to sleep, we talked all about it."
+Still, though, I was excited to tell my parents about my pilgramage, and after they introduced me to Abel, and put him to sleep, we talked all about it."

 At this point, Cain's demeanor changed.
 He voice changed from a happy tone to a more somber one.

-"Well, they did not take to kindly to the words I had to say.
-You see, to me, their story about how they were "created" by some benelovent being named "Yahweh" seemed rather far-fetched to me, and the concept of a "perfect garden named Eden" was something that seemed to me more like a fairy story than it was an actual place.
+"Well, they did not take to kindly to my discovered wisddom.
+You see, to me, their story about how they were "created" by some benelovent being named "Yahweh" seemed rather far-fetched, and the concept of a perfect garden named "Eden" was something that seemed to me more like a fairy story than it was an actual place.
 Especially as I walked around and saw all the varied kinds of terrain that the world has to offer, I see very little reason why I should believe that everything was just poofed somehow magically into existance.

 "When I explore the world, I see cultures.
-I see other things, which look like they've bee put here by other people.
+I see other things, which look like they've been put here by other people.
 I see things like pyrmids, built out of sand blocks so symetrical that you can't even slide your finger nails between them.
 I've seen hanging gardens in babylon, and I've seen a combination of a clock and a compass at stonehenge.
 On my journies, I saw all sorts of amazing